 2. What is the aim, objective or purpose of initiative?

-To formalise putting support in place for a student when their health and mental health is impacting their fitness to study.
+To formalise putting support and risk management processes in place for a student when their health/ mental health is impacting their fitness to study.

 3. Who is responsible for developing the initiative?